 Potential Mentors and interested students will complete a registration form of pertinent background information.
 Based upon the data contained in the registration form, mentors and students will be matched as closely as possible, with the aim of addressing the interests and needs of the student.

 It is expected that each Mentor and student pairing will engage in no less than four (4) mentoring encounters during the 2016-2017 academic year.
 These meetings can be in-person, over email, or by telephone, as needs and schedules warrant.

-The initial mentoring encounter will take place at the Mentor Match Reception, held in the Atrium of the College of Law, date to be determined.
-The program for students will begin at 5:00 pm; mentors will join the event at 5:30 pm.
-During this initial mentoring session, the mentor and student will talk in general about themselves and become familiar with each other and take the initial steps to create their mentoring plan for the year.
+The initial mentoring encounter will take place at the Mentor Match Reception, held in the Cleveland State University Student Center Ballroom, on Wednesday, October 19, 2016.
+The program will begin at 5:30 pm.
+During this initial mentoring session, the mentor and student will become familiar with each other and take the initial steps to create their mentoring plan for the year.

 Subsequent mentoring sessions will entail introducing the student to a practical and realistic viewpoint of the expectations and requirements of legal education and the legal profession.
 For first year students, the parties can delve into discussions of various areas of law, good study habits, available resources, and any special need or concerns that may surface.